Click on a little photograph to see it full size

 Later Thumbelinas were considerably re-designed.
 One bought in 1978 - the instructions with it say "Thumbelina Mark 2 (1978)" - is almost identical to the ones shown here except that it has no label, and a screw-and-spring joining the treadle to the footman.
 The drive wheel is now solid wood, the turning is more elaborate, the mother-of-all is a different shape and the legs are not so splayed.
 The little pedestal on top of the table has gone.
 It seems that Baillie and Watts redesigned the Thumbelina at this time.

 However, the shape of the treadle, the groove(s) around the face of the wheel, and the orifice passing through the front maiden are all the same as the earlier Thumbelina.
-The two wheels pictured here are probably by Omana Industries, as they are identical with the one shown in their leaflet, even down to the metal plate on the front which says "Sleeping Beauty/a craft product/made in New Zealand".
+The three wheels pictured here are probably by Omana Industries, as they are identical with the one shown in their leaflet, even down to the metal plate on the front which says "Sleeping Beauty/a craft product/made in New Zealand".
+The third may be earlier than the others, as it doesn't have the elaborate bobbin kate on the table.

 The original information that would have come with an earlier Thumbelina wheel can be downloaded here.